Mihaliskar/Discord_Bot/README.md

 ## Features

 - /hello - Say hello to jarvis
-- /ask message - Ask a question to jarvis
+- /ask - Ask a question to jarvis
 - /jarvis - Get a list of all the available commands
 - /code - Ask for coding help
 - /vibe - Upload a code file and receive both the improved version and an explanation